Morsby/N1-Markdown-Composer/README.md

 This is a plugin for composing emails in Nylas Mail using Markdown.
 It is a fork from [nylas/N1-Markdown-Composer](https://github.com/nylas/N1-Markdown-Composer) that I updated to work on newer versions of Nylas Mail.

-This is most likely a very hacky solution, as I don't know React -- so it's probably rather unstable.
+This is most likely a very hacky solution, as I don't know exactly what I was doing (trial and error ftw!) -- so it's probably rather unstable.

 Below is the readme from the original repo.